artemdemo/pm-app/readme.md

 Open Source Project Management app.
 It's more scrum then kanban, case I believe in sprints and iterations :smile:

+Work in progress.
+There is still a lot of things to do.

 ## Technologies

 * AngularJS v.1.4.6 (with TypeScript v.1.6)